datacarpentry/astronomy-python/_extras/guide.md

 pmra_poly, pmdec_poly = np.transpose(pm_vertices)
 ```

+* Make sure to review the query from Lesson 2 and remind learners what each filter does and why we're using it

 * Notice that the definitions of `phi1_min`, `phi1_max`, etc.  are different in this lesson.
 Because we are adding more filters, we can select a bigger region without exceeding resource limits.
 If students don't get as many "candidates" as expected, they might be using the old values of these bounds.

+* Defining the new region is a good opportunity to go back to the figure and connect these coordinates to the physical picture of GD-1

 * When you get to `make_dataframe`, you might want to copy and paste it from the notes, rather than retyping.